I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 I played in handball with GUIF as junior and got 3rd place in Swedish Junior handball championship in 1999 and won Järnvägen Cup 1999.

 I like to play retro videogames where I collect modern different retro videogame console replicates and different retro computer replicate consoles.
 I own for examle a "The C64 Maxi model" computer, a "the Amiga 500 mini" computer, a "The Atari THE400 mini" computer, a "The Spectrum" computer, a "Mini Nintendo" console, a "Mini Super Nintendo" console and a "Sega Megadrive Flashback HD" console.
 I also own some arcade game single game only machines like for example "PacMan", "Bubble Bobble" and "Game & Watch: Super Mario Bros".
-I also own a "Evercade" machine and several games collections for it.
+I also own "Evercade" machines and several games collections for them.
 "Evercade" is multiretro consol that emulates many computer consoles and video games.
 One buys special licensed and legal rom cartridges for it.
+"Evercade" exist as both portable and as stationary consols.
+See tab "Evercade"

 Each replicate console has lots of build in games.
 The "Sega Megadrive Flashback HD" is unique in the sense that it can also play old "Megadrive" cartridges besides the build in games.
 I have tried my old cartridges that I had stored in the attic storage and I also bought some old very cheap cartridges at a secondhand store to try out the machines limits and they all work except saving game function, not shure if becouse of machine or if some sort of batterys are used that are to old but it is possible to save states to the machine it self and reload.
 I also own a old "Sega MegaDrive Turbo" joystick at attice storage, not shure it also works with new machine since I have not found it yet but I found my original "Megadrive" machine.

-Most of my museum are new machines but I also bought some as second hand items, I see nothing wrong in giving the items a new home and save money in the process since they work as they was new and I have no problems in using them.
+Most items in my museum, except "Evercade" catridges, are second hand items or items I owned since old days.
+I see nothing wrong in giving the items a new home and save money in the process since they work as they was new and I have no problems in using them.

-The retro machine that I play mostly on are my "Commodore 64 maxi" model.
+The retro machine that I play mostly on are my "Commodore 64 maxi" model since I likes these games most.
 The "Commodore 64 maxi" model is a "remake" of the classical world record best selling computer model from 1982 where I bought the "maxi" model to get a real keyboard.
 The retromachine has USB ports and HDMI output.

 There is also a cheaper smaller "mini" model with a small decoration only keyboard and fewer USB ports so USB hubs are needed if attaching usb stick, keyboard and exra joystick, I can confirm it works well since I gave it to my dad and 2 joysticks, a keyboard and a USB memory attached to the machine this way and using "virtual keyboard" for special keys.

 A single joystick is included in both models but it possible to buy extra separate, even some joysticks not made for the machine works with it.
-Both models has lots of build in games, I belive its 64 internal classical games included.
+Both models has lots of build in games, I belive it is 64 internal classical games included.

-I also own some "Commodore 64" themed "Evercade" cartrige collections.
+I also own some "Commodore 64" themed "Evercade" cartridge collections.

 I also own a "My Arcade Pocket Player Atari" portable arcade console with old "Atari" games.